Education and qualifications

 What do you find most enjoyable about your job?

-Being involved from the start to finish of schemes and to problem-solve highway construction and drainage issues using fundamental engineering principles is enjoyable, as is being able to assist in resolving issues raised by the general public relating to the schemes I have undertaken.
+Being involved with schemes from start to finish and problem-solving highway construction and drainage issues using fundamental engineering principles is enjoyable, as is being able to assist in resolving issues raised by the general public relating to the schemes I have undertaken.
 I also enjoy assisting my colleagues with any technical issues they may be facing as this provides me with more experience.

-I have been involved in streamlining administrative processes in my Adoptions Team and have taken a lot of pride from this as it has helped my colleagues to work in an efficient way.
-I undertook the task of designing the Highways Adoption Team’s drive folders to house all the filing systems for live schemes, finance, processes, master documents etc, in line with Bracknell Forest Council’s movement to becoming a paperless office.
+I enjoy making processes run more efficiently, for example, during my time at Bracknell Forest Council I was involved in streamlining administrative processes as part of my role and took immense pride in this task as it has helped my colleagues to work more effectively.
+I undertook the mission of designing the Highways Adoption Team’s drive folders to house all the filing systems for live schemes, finance, processes, master documents etc, in line with Bracknell Forest Council’s movement to becoming a paperless office.

 Is there a great professional achievement or high-profile accomplishment that you would like to tell us about?

-A great professional achievement for me was attaining my Engineering Techician (EngTech) registration, a recognition of my career accomplishments so far.
+A great professional achievement for me was attaining my Engineering Technician (EngTech) registration, a recognition of my career accomplishments so far.
 I feel that it has provided me with confidence and I have had praise and recognition from my colleagues and my employer.
 It was something I have wanted to do for a few years and it finally happened in February 2017.
+I am currently working towards attaining my Incorporated Engineer (IEng) status with the Chartered Institution of Highways & Transportation (CIHT).

 What contributed to your decision to become professionally registered?

 My employer, Waterman Aspen, has recognised the achievement of my registration and commended my initiative to progress with my career.
 My efforts in advancing with further professional recognition and attaining career milestones has been enthusiastically encouraged.
-I was mentioned in the company newsletter when I attained my EngTech qualification and have been approached by the Chartered Institution of Highways & Transportation (CIHT) to become involved in their Engineering Professional Standards Panel (EPSP).
+I was mentioned in the company newsletter when I attained my EngTech registration and have been approached by the CIHT to become involved in their Engineering Professional Standards Panel (EPSP).

 How does your employer benefit from your professional registration?

-I believe Waterman Aspen has greatly benefitted from my professional registration as it raises their profile by employing professionally recognised engineers and technicians who work within a Code of Conduct, act with integrity, take responsibility and have a high level of professional competence.
+I believe Waterman Aspen has greatly benefitted from my professional registration as their profile is raised by employing professionally recognised engineers and technicians who work within a Code of Conduct, act with integrity, take responsibility and have a high level of professional competence.

 Is there any advice you would pass on to someone considering professional registration?